 Few companies have the brand strength or large enough market share to assume a purchase or subscription sign-up is the end of the customer lifecycle.
 And as the savvy consumer builds up a near endless arsenal of resources to find the most satisfying option at the price point they want, a digital business’s set-it-and-forget-it approach simply won’t be effective enough for reducing churn.

-We’ve previously discussed the different kinds of churn, churn rate calculation, and best practices for churn reduction.
 Here, let’s take a deeper dive into some other tactics your business can apply to turn a one-time customer into a lifetime customer.

 Educate Customers Early in the Buying Cycle